viniciusmods/vhscolorrestore/README.md

 ```
 and put contents of the FFMPEG curve file, created in the previous step and which starts with `curves=master=`, after it.

+The example line ` scale=480x320` needs to be adjested to the resolution of source video. `scale`-filter parameters are `widthxheight`.
-The example line `,crop=466:320:0:0` can be left off when you don't need to additionally crop the video.
-Parameters are `width:height:leftX:topY`.
+The example line `,crop=466:320:0:0` can be left off when you don't need to additionally crop the video.  `crop`-filter parameters are `width:height:leftX:topY`.

-Check typical resolutions here https://gist.github.com/jonlabelle/7834592
+Check typical resolutions here https://gist.github.com/jonlabelle/7834592#file-television_resolution_standards-md

 Example file: *vhs.filters*